bkoruznjak/FunTimes/README.md

 ## MVP showcase app

-Example of my Clean Android implementation using MVP
+Example of my Clean Android implementation with MVP
 Using:
   - Dagger II
   - RxJava